BuilderIO/mitosis/docs/cli.md

   - transpiles them as-is to JS
 - Performs necessary transformations to both Mitosis & non-Mitosis files so that the output folder is coherent and valid (like renaming all component imports in a Svelte target such that they match the output name, ending in `.svelte`)

+## `mitosis dev`

+**Warning: mitosis dev is still experimental.**

+`mitosis dev` is meant to reflect changes in your mitosis components more quickly.
+It:

+- Reads the config in `mitosis.config.js` (also could specify config file by option: `--config=<file>`)
+- Identifies a source folder
+- Starts with running mitosis build (see above)
+- Recompiles components on change
+- Recompiles other files on change
+- Currently does NOT recompile on change in override file but reruns mitosis build when this happens.

 ### options

 |                             Option                              | Description                                           | Example                                                                                           |